LibraryCarpentry/lc-python-intro/episodes/03-lists.md

 [100, 2, 3, 4]
 ```

-In the example above, the `numbers` variable doesn't retain its original values of [1,2,3,4] because when we changed the value of the zeroth element of the `numbers_dupe` list it also updated the value in `numbers`.
+In the example above, the `numbers` variable doesn't retain its original values of [1,2,3,4] because when we changed the value of the 1st element of the `numbers_dupe` list - `numbers_dupe[0]` - it also updated the value in `numbers`.
 This behavior is due to the list being a mutable (changeable) object.
 When we change the value of the first item in the list, we're changing the list object itself.
 We could assign dozens of variables (sticky notes) to that list object, but they're all pointing to the same thing.

 To account for this we can use the `.copy()` method which will create a new list object that is no longer connected with the original list.